thiippal/abulafia/examples/README.md

       - OTHER
 ```

+#### `blocklist`

-To block certain users from accessing the pool, use the key `blocklist` and provide a path to a TSV file with user identiers to be blocked.
+Use the optional key `blocklist` to block certain users from accessing the pool.
+Provide a path to a TSV file with user identiers to be blocked as the value for this key.

 The blocklist column that contains the user identifiers must have the header `user_id`.
 See an example of a blocklist file [here](data/blocklist.tsv).